 Nowadays, I have the opportunity to provide acupressure sessions for clients, as long as my other work is covered.
 The doctors can see how acupressure helps the animals.

 After I worked with an allergic Airedale, for example, his medication dosage was decreased from six tablets twice a day to half a tablet twice a day.
 In another case, the doctors planned to place a Greyhound on numerous painkillers when she suffered a hip injury after falling down stairs.
 Two acupressure sessions later, the dog walked without a limp and was able to go up and down stairs again with no drugs.

-Potential For CVT Holistic Services In Your Practice
+Potential For CVT Holistic Services In Your Animal Clinic

 - Expanding CVT services can enhance patient health and clinic income.
 Although I’m seeing an increasing receptivity to acupressure and other complementary care possibilities, the owners of my practice are choosing not to charge clients for the additional service; hence, they are not paying me anything beyond my regular salary.
 Yet it would be ideal if I could offer an acupressure clinic within the practice.